Meeting in a Polygon by Anonymous Oblivious Robots: Memoryless Implementations

 Let us see how we can modify the tour of the boundary of $P$ so that it only turns at vertices, without invalidating the correctness of the algorithm.
 Patrolling the boundary of $P$ is what makes the map construction algorithm self-stabilizing: as a searcher repeatedly touches every vertex of $P$, it is able to tell if its memory contents are incorrect.
 So, we do not necessarily have to augment $P$ exactly as we did in Section~\ref{s:3.1}; we only have to make each searcher follow a path that touches every vertex.
 Of course, we also want two searchers with the same pivot point to follow the same path, so they necessarily meet while patrolling it.
 If $P$ is not axially symmetric, this is simple, and Algorithm~\ref{f:2} already does it.
 If $P$ is axially symmetric, we just make each searcher's path symmetric with respect to the axis that passes through its pivot point, in any (deterministic) way that we want.
 This is to make sure that if two searchers have that pivot point, they will compute the same path even if they have a different notion of clockwise direction.
 Figure~\ref{f:6} shows an example of how such a path may be constructed in an axially symmetric polygon.
 Observe that the pivot point in this example is in the middle of an edge, and the tour covers that edge twice.
 This makes the last vertex of the clockwise tour coincide with the first vertex of the counterclockwise tour, and vice versa.

 There are two remaining issues.
 First, a searcher performing a tour of the boundary of $P$ without actually touching its vertices may be unable to ever detect if the collective snapshot that it is encoding has any mistakes.
 Second, two searchers may fail to meet even if they have the same pivot point and perform the same tour in opposite directions, because they only trace an approximation of that tour.
 Fortunately, both these issues have the same solution, which is the one we already described for the EXPLORE phase.
 Namely, as a searcher already has a full picture of $P$ (or what it ``believes'' to be $P$) it can pre-compute a thin-enough ``band'' around the path it intends to follow, and always move within this band.
 This can be done even if the band is only computed implicitly, as we showed for the EXPLORE phase.
 Also, whenever a searcher reaches a new virtual vertex, it makes sure to stop on its angle bisector and take a snapshot from there.
 This way, if $P$ and the collective snapshot of the searcher have discrepancies, the searcher will eventually see a missing vertex, a misplaced vertex, or an extra vertex, and this is proven exactly as we did for the EXPLORE phase.
 Moreover, as both searchers remain within the same thin band, they must become mutually aware as soon as they cross each other on the same edge or around the same vertex.
+Note that computing a band with these properties is a straightforward geometric problem that can be solved locally by the searchers given a representation of $P$.

 The rest of the proof of correctness is the same as for Theorem~\ref{t:2}, which is thus extended to oblivious searchers.

 \begin{theorem} There is an algorithm that, for every integer $\sigma>0$, solves the Meeting problem with $\sigma+1$ oblivious searchers in every polygon with symmetricity $\sigma$.
 If the polygon's vertices are algebraic points, the algorithm is implementable on a real random-access machine that can compute basic arithmetic operations and extract square roots. \end{theorem}